How to Add Textgilliandarby

-To start the text, click on the photo where you want the text to start.
+To add text, click on the photo where you want the text to start.
 Then type the characters Spring is Here!

 After typing the text, click the Apply icon in the Property Bar, or double-click on the photo.

-After the text is created, it is selected.
+After the text is created, it is automatically selected.

 Because the text is a vector, it is placed on a new vector layer which you can see in the Layers palette.

 You can also move the text by dragging the center handle, or rotate it by dragging the handle to the right of the center.

-Moving, rotating, and resizing can also be done while the text is selected with the Pick tool.
+Moving, rotating, and resizing can also be done with the Pick tool.

 Because the text is a vector, while the Text tool is active, all aspects of the text can be changed.
 For example, you can click in the text, highlight some or all of the words, and edit them.